How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Either leave the “Enable Obtain DNS Server” box ticked, or untick it and use one these recommended public DNS servers.

 It is best to leave the “Enable DHCP” box unticked here.
-Instead, set the “IPv4 Address” of the NVR to an unused IP address on your network, which is within your gateway’s range.
+Instead, set the “IPv4 Address” of the NVR to an unused on your network, which is within your gateway’s range.
 Your Gateway will typically be the IP address of your router.
 E.g. if your router’s IP address is “192.168.1.1”, you’ll want to give the NVR an IP address within the range of “192.168.1.x”, where “x” is any unused address between “2” and “254”.

 Note – DHCP can be left on during this stage of the setup to automatically assign your NVR an open IP address if you like, just be sure to turn it off again once your system up and running.
 To disable it again once set up, just go to:

-System/Configuration→ Network → TCP/IP → DHCP Off → Apply
+System/→ Network → TCP/IP → DHCP Off → Apply

 Input the Subnet Mask of your network (typically it’s “255.255.255.0”) and “IPv4 Default Gateway”.
-If you’re unsure of these, see the below articles which explain how to check what they are and if a particular IP address is available:
+If you’re unsure of these, see the below articles which explain check what they are and if a particular IP address is available:

 How-to: How do I find my router and PC’s IP address using a Windows PC?